scottfr/SystemsBook/Building/building.md

 RESULTS

+The model is that same as the previous model though we've added values so Red is actually walking.
 From the graphic it should be evident that there are some enhancements that need to be made to our Going to Grandma's House model.

 # End Model